Local Statistics for Generative Image Detection: Results and Discussion

 \section{Results and Discussion}

-In this section, we first show the classification performance of our proposed method for varying random-crop output sizes and JPEG compression quality factors.
-The results are also compared with DIRE, one of the most recent generated-image detectors \cite{wang2023dire}.
-Then, we compare the approach leveraging diagonal variances proposed in \cite{gallagher2008image} with our Features (1) that utlized diagonal gradients to mitigate spatial non-stationarity.
-We use image samples from \emph{RAISE} \cite{dang2015raise} and \emph{DiffusionDB} \cite{wang2022diffusiondb} datasets to represent digital camera images and DM-generated images respectively.
-The \emph{DiffusionDB} dataset is retrieved via HuggingFace \cite{lhoest2021datasets}.
+In this section, we first showed the classification performance of our proposed method for randomly-cropped images of various sizes and also of various JPEG compression quality factors.
+We used image samples from \emph{RAISE} \cite{dang2015raise} and \emph{DiffusionDB} \cite{wang2022diffusiondb} datasets to represent digital camera images and DM-generated images respectively.
+The \emph{DiffusionDB} dataset was retrieved via HuggingFace \cite{lhoest2021datasets}.
+The results were also compared with DIRE, one of the most recent generated-image detectors \cite{wang2023dire}, to demonstrate that our method is superior to DIRE in its generalizability in handling images from different diffusion models not included in training.

-Four distinct experiments are conducted to study the classification performance of our proposed method.
-In the first experiment, our method is tested against varying random-crop output sizes.
-We apply random-cropping with pre-determined output sizes to the sample images.
-The output size, which struck a balance between a high Area Under the Curve (AUC) score and small image dimensions, will remain fixed for the three following experiments.
-For the three following experiments, we introduced a hypothetical scenario where input images may undergo preprocessing with a fixed probability to assess robustness.
-Therefore, the evaluation of the three following experiments will involve classifying both unprocessed and pre-processed images.
-We conduct the experiments in the following manners: